mfaks/Alexandria/README.md

 - **Collaborative Features**: Implement tools for researchers to collaborate and share insights within the platform.
 - **Community Forms**: Launch discussion forums where users can ask questions, share insights, and collaborate on research topics.
-- **Personalized Recommendations**: DIntroduce a recommendation system that suggests papers and resources based on user interests and previous interactions.
+- **Personalized Recommendations**: Introduce a recommendation system that suggests papers and resources based on user interests and previous interactions.

 ## License 📜